Law enforcement in India: Anti Corruption Bureaus (ACB)

 Each state/union territory government possess an agency to investigate and prevent corruption within the public offices.
 These Anti-Corruption Bureaus are responsible for the enforcement of Prevention of Corruption Act, 1988 and related laws.
 ACBs have the power to investigate allegations of corruption, conduct raids, arrest suspects, and prosecute offenders.
 Some states lack dedicated ACBs.
 In such cases, the Lokayukta's investigation wing handles corruption probes.

 The Supreme Court and also the Kerala High Court have clarified that State Vigilance and Anti-Corruption Bureaus (ACBs) have the authority to investigate corruption offenses committed by central government employees.
 This ruling implies that in cases involving union government officials, the ACB can initiate its own investigation, a power previously exclusive to the CBI.

 Special jurisdiction agencies

 State Excise and Prohibition Departments are responsible for enforcing laws related to narcotics, alcohol, and controlled substances.
 They enforce the Narcotic Drugs and Psychotropic Substances Act, 1985 (NDPS).
 State Forest and Wildlife Departments are tasked with enforcing laws related to forest and wildlife crime management.
 State Transport Departments/Motor Vehicles Departments are responsible for enforcing the Motor Vehicles Act and its associated rules.

 Union territory

 Law enforcement in the union territories of India is primarily handled by the respective Union Territory (UT) Police Forces.
 These forces are responsible for maintaining law and order, investigating crimes, and ensuring public safety within their jurisdictions.

 The Ministry of Home Affairs (MHA) oversees the UT Police Forces, providing administrative and policy guidance.
 The Administrator or Lieutenant Governor of each UT exercises executive authority over the police force in their respective territory.

-Role of women

-In 1972, Kiran Bedi became the first female Indian Police Service officer.
-Twenty years later, Asha Sinha was the first female commandant of the paramilitary forces.
-Kanchan Chaudhary Bhattacharya was the first female director general of police in a state when she was appointed DGP of the Uttarakhand Police.
-In 2018, IPS Officer Archana Ramasundram became the first female paramilitary DGP (Sashastra Seema Bal).